 AO DIGITAL BODY SCAN-Can detect and address issues such as reproductive function, digestive function, organ, and thyroid function and much, much more.
 A 15-minute scan produces a 24-page report that clearly defines the areas that can be addressed with the help of our doctor.

 To learn more call Michigan Health and Wellness for a FREE consultation.
 Functional Medicine, Functional Neurology, and their relation to the holistic treatment of Polycystic Ovary Syndrome are managed by our clinical director, Dr. Tony Aboudib, DC.
 Dr. Aboudib attended post-graduate studies at Carrick Institute for graduate studies in clinical neuroscience, American Functional Neurology Institute, Functional Medicine University, Institute of Functional Medicine and Kharrazian Institute for graduate studies.
-For more information call 231-421-5213 or go to our website www.michiganhealthandwellness.com.
+For more information call 231-421-5213 or click here to go to our Contact Us page to schedule a free consultation.

 Beth Bailey, Stacey Williams, Sheeba Anand.
 (January 2014).
 Differential Contributions of Polycystic Ovary Syndrome (PCOS) Manifestations to Psychological Symptoms.
 Columbia School of Nursing.
 Psychiatric Complications in Women with Polycystic Ovary Syndrome Most Often Linked to Menstrual Irregularities | Columbia School of Nursing